James Hill (footballer, born 2002)

 James Clayton Hill (born 10 January 2002) is an English professional footballer who plays as a centre-back for club Bournemouth.

 Early and personal life

-His father is Matt Hill, also a footballer.
+His father Matt Hill was also a footballer, as is his younger brother, Tyler Hill.
+Hill married and had his first child in summer 2026.

 Club career

 Fleetwood Town

 Hill made his senior debut for Fleetwood Town in the EFL Cup, against Leicester City on 28 August 2018.
 Aged just 16 on his debut, Hill became the club's youngest ever first-team player.
 He turned professional in February 2019.
 He made his "impressive" league debut on 19 April 2019, against Peterborough United, with his long throw leading to Hunter's 95th minute equaliser for Fleetwood Town.
 Just three days later, on 22 April 2019, Hill made his first league start against his father's former club, Blackpool, which concluded in a 2–1 defeat for the side.

 At the end of the 2020–21 season, Hill was offered a new contract at Fleetwood Town.